hassan-ak/PIAIC-WMD-Q2/01_nextjs_13_web_development/learn_nextjs_13_learning_repo/step07_styling/tailwindCSS/step00_helloworld/README.md

-# Chakra UI Hello World with Next13
+# CTailwind CSS Hello World with Next13

-## Code Hello World with Chakra in NextJS
+## Code Hello World with Tailwind CSS in NextJS

 1. Create a basic NextJS app for that you can follow step00.